 Dream killers!
 They’re out there.
-Some want us to fail, under the guise of logic, give endless reasons to not follow our dreams.
-Any great achievement requires working through the resistance.
-Drifting from well-trodden paths, draws attention, and invites discouraging remarks.
+Some of these beasts want us to fail, under the guise of logic, they give endless reasons to not follow dreams.
+We intuitively know that great achievements require working through the resistance.
+Our drifting from the well-trodden paths of normalcy, draws attention, and invites discouraging remarks.
 Perhaps creative and courageous ventures are threatening.
 “People don’t do that!” they chide.
 But not all criticism, even discouraging comments, are without merit.
-Discounting all criticism can be hazardous; some discouragement is grounded in wisdom.
-In order to accomplish anything, we must first imagine it; but not everything imagined can be accomplished.
+Discounting all criticism is hazardous; some discouragement is grounded in wisdom.
+To accomplish any action, we must first imagine it; but not everything imagined can be accomplished.
 Some thinking is magical—even foolish.
-Many sacrifice wisdom, follow impossible dreams, and crash in painful disappointment.
+Many sacrifice wisdoms, following impossible dreams, and eventually crash in to painful disappointment.

 We unconsciously avoid facts that dampen dreams.
-Readjusting dreams is tiresome; we lose the emotional spark of hope that provides an escape from the ordinariness of today.
+Readjusting dreams to fit reality is tiresome; we lose the emotional spark of hope that provides an escape from the ordinariness of today.
 We spend our precious money and time dreaming but ignore timeless wisdom, inviting the pain of costly consequences.

-Many bright young men and women choose careers based on the glamour achieved by the most successful people in that field—the few veering from the crowd.
-We love stories exposing the lives of the fabulous few.
+Many bright young men and women choose careers envisioning the glamour of the most successful in that field—the spectacular few that veered from the crowd.
+We love stories from the journals of the fabulous few.
 These success stories create friendly fodder for dreams.
 We delight in the hero who ignores conventional wisdom, surpasses expectations, and achieves greatness.
-While we glamorize the few, we ignore the majority.
-The majority who veered from time honored wisdom and failed.
+While glamorizing the few, we haplessly ignore the majority.
+The untold stories of those who veered from time honored wisdom and failed.

 Some careers sparkle.
-We see those who obtained wealth, fame and fulfillment in desired careers and say, “I want that.”
-We are dreamers and naturally drift to examples worthy of dreaming about.
+We see the wealth, fame and fulfillment in sparkling careers and say, “I want that.”
+We are dreamers, naturally attracted to the fabulous while ignoring the mundane.
 We can obtain some of these dreams.
 But having a dream does not equate fulfillment.
 Success requires an understanding of the demanding path and often a lot of luck.
-The youthful dreamer—and mature dreamer—often misunderstand the challenges required.
-The aspiring youngster struggling to finish his fashion degree may find the degree alone doesn’t lead to a high paying career.
-A deeper investigation reveals the difficult competition, with most of the graduates settling for less glamorous (and underpaid) employment.
+The youthful dreamer—and mature dreamer—often underestimates the challenges.
+The aspiring youngster, struggling to finish his fashion degree, will discover the degree doesn’t naturally convert to a high paying career.
+A deeper investigation reveals the difficult competition, with most settling for less glamorous (and underpaid) employment.
 Market conditions, individual abilities, family connections and capital all influence the height of achievement.
-Ivanka Trump may run a successful clothing line at high end fashion stores while a more capable person, educated in fashion, lacks other resources necessary to transverse significant obstacles, and eventually settles for low-level management at Old Navy.
+Ivanka Trump may run a successful clothing line at high-end fashion stores while a more capable person, educated in fashion, lacks other resources necessary to transverse significant obstacles, and eventually settles for low-level management at Old Navy.

 Should we chase dreams?
 Absolutely, at least some of them.
-Each person, each situation, and each dream is different; complexity.
-Realistic views of abilities, resources, and necessary steps to achieve a dream will guide decisions, and determine the amount of sacrifice.
+Each person, each situation, and each dream are different; complexity reigns.
+Realistic views of personal abilities and resources helps assess the necessary steps to propel us from where we are to where we desire to be.
 After a thorough investigation, we may return to time honored principles of success (work, budget, save, and invest)—not because we are a quitter but because we are wise.

-Some opportunities are worthy of great sacrifices.
-A watchful eye may unveil new avenues.
-But haphazardly jumping at every attractive side road may lead nowhere.
+Some opportunities are worth great sacrifices.
+A watchful eye may unveil potential investments.
+But haphazardly jumping at every attractive side show, leads nowhere.
 We will never perfectly know which opportunities to chase and which to politely turn down; we must wisely discriminate, seeking wisdom from those with experience.
 But while waiting for our chance of a life time, we would do well to bank on the time-honored elements of success: education, prudence, and determined hard work.